garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 You can only send funds with at least one confirmation.
 While transactions are being confirmed, they are easily identifiable as they are highlighted in red.

 Choose an address with funds in it and enter the recipient address.
 You may specify multiple recipients per transaction, and there may be a mixture of transparent and shielded recipients.
 [The Memo field](/using-zec-qt-wallet/#encrypted-memo-field) is only available when sending **to** a shielded address (either Sprout or Sapling).
 The default mining fee is 0.0001 ZEC which is recommended for all transactions.
-See the [Options section](/using-zec-qt-wallet/#zeq-qt-wallet-options) if you wish to customise this behviour and understand the implications.
+See the [Options section](/using-zec-qt-wallet/#zeq-qt-wallet-options) if you wish to customise this behaviour and understand the implications.

 !!! info "Shielded send requirements"
     Sending Sapling transaction require little resource usage and happen in a few seconds.
 If you still have funds in legacy Sprout addresses sending times are typically around 70-90 seconds and require an additional 1.3GB of memory to perform the spend.